recordsysteminc/.github/profile/README.md

-# Welcome to RECORD
+# Welcome to Quilia
 <details>
     <summary>View Details</summary>

 ## Our Mission

-At RECORD System Inc, our mission is to revolutionize technology for personal injury law firms, enhancing the client and attorney experience through simplicity, efficiency, and innovation.
+At Record System, Inc, our mission is to revolutionize technology for personal injury law firms, enhancing the client and attorney experience through simplicity, efficiency, and innovation.
 We understand the unique challenges in the legal field and are dedicated to creating solutions that streamline case management and client communication.

 ## Our Development Philosophy